 I’m on the balcony, waiting on the other side of Motel Man’s door, hear a TV inside.
 Fifteen minutes later, it flips off, Nikko is behind me.
 The door opens, he checks the lot before stepping out, I whap him hard in the throat, he gags, kick his sternum, crack!
 He sails backwards to the floor.
-The room keys are still in his hand, I give them to Nikko, Janah calls in the Extraction team.
+The room keycards are still in his hand, I give them to Nikko, Janah calls in the Extraction team.
 I snap Motel Man’s neck, Van Man is extinct courtesy of Nikko, I leave the keys in front of the rooms, we leave.
 On the way out, Nikko gives Front man’s neck a hard twist, may as well make a pair.
 I drag his body to the van in back and toss him on top of his pal.
 Nikko takes the route behind the motel to the Tahoe, I walk though the lot, we return to our hotel.

 Zi, “It went smoothly?”